 In April 2018 a ceremony of groundbreaking took place, attended by local dignitaries.
 Less than 18 months later, the hall was ready for commissioning, and a service of dedication was held – ushering a new chapter in the history of the College.
 AJA’s Principal Acoustics and Theatre Consultant Ian Rees was there to attend this special event.

-The Great Hall will be fully operational soon, and in late October will act as the venue for two concerts in the Canterbury Festival.
+The Great Hall is now fully operational, and in late October acted as the venue for two concerts in the Canterbury Festival.
 This new relationship with the Festival is one of the benefits which the new hall will offer to the city as well as to the school itself.